-Why is Snowpark exciting to us?
+Why is Snowpark Exciting to us?

-The move makes our customers lives simpler by unifying their data lake into a complete data platform.
+The move makes our customers’ lives simpler by unifying their data lake into a complete data platform.

-What are the capabilities of Snowpark?
+What are the Capabilities of Snowpark?

 - Standardization of the Data Engineering experience.
 Data Pipelines are testable, which allows for true CI/CD and unit testing.
 Data Pipelines are more straightforward and readable.

-- Long startup time.
+- Long startup time for distributed resources.

 - Snowpark will solve this by tapping into Snowflake’s readily available virtual warehouses.